What Color With Yellow Makes Blue? Understanding Color Mixing

 -

 Modifying Yellow with Cool Tones: Adding small amounts of a cool-toned color, such as a grey or a very dark purple, can neutralize the warmth of the yellow, bringing its hue closer to a muted blue-grey or grayish-blue.
-However, this still doesn’t technically create blue.
+Even so, this still doesn’t technically create blue.
 It alters the appearance of the yellow, but the resultant color is not pure blue.

 -